Eraviputhenthurai

-Eraviputhenthurai is a village on the coast of the Arabian Sea, in Thoothoor Village Panchayat, Vilavancode Taluk, Kanyakumari District, Tamil Nadu, India.
+Eraviputhenthurai is a village on the coast of the Arabian Sea, in Thoothoor Village Panchayat, Killiyoor Taluk, Kanyakumari District, Tamil Nadu, India.

 It is 48 km west of Nagercoil, the headquarters of Kanyakumari District and 45 km south-east of Thiruvananthapuram, the capital of Kerala State.
 The nearest airport is Thiruvananthapuram, and nearest railway stations are Parassala and Kuzhithurai.

 This village is bounded in the north by the A.V.M (Anantha Victoria Marthandam) Canal, south by the Arabian Sea, east by Chinnathurai village and west by Thadeupuram village.

 Education and services

 St. Joseph Middle School is managed by Eraviputhenthurai Parish, and is affiliated to State Board.
 The St. Catherine Pre-kindergarten School was managed by the Parish.
 Nursery Schools are run by Central and State Governments.
 Subjects include Computer Engineering, Medicine, Information Technology, Teaching, Arts, Science, Marine Engineering, Sports, etc.

 Service organizations include St. Francis Animation and Social Center (F.A.S.C), St. Catherine Library and Sports Club, Eraviputhenthurai Football Association, Thiruvananthapuram Social Service Society [T.S.S.S.]
 Unit, Kottar Social Service Society [K.S.S.S.]
 Unit, Southern Catholic Youth Movement [S.C.Y.M.]
 Unit, Society of St. Vincent De Paul.